 The iPad is responsible for creating the tablet market we know today, and it is the best-selling option.
 The company recently released the first iPad designed to take the place of a laptop; the iPad Pro has a 12.9-inch display, 2.26GHz 64-bit dual-core processor, front- and rear-facing cameras, and either 16GB, 32GB, 64GB, or 128GB of storage capacity, depending on price.

 The release of Microsoft Office for iPad was a paradigm shift for iOS tablets.
 With this productivity suite, users can work with Word, Excel, and PowerPoint files, and take classnotes with OneNote.
 Those who would prefer Google’s office applications can use them as well.

-There are hundreds of thousands of iOS apps available, in a wide variety of categories, from ebooks to games.
+There are over a million iOS apps available, in a wide variety of categories, from ebooks to games.
 In addition, there is a section of Apple’s book store dedicated to textbooks that have been enhanced with video and other multimedia content.
 The release of iOS 9 this fall will add side-by-side multitasking to this tablet.